Gtollm/geometric_lib/tests/README.md

 ## Running the Tests

-To run the tests, navigate to the directory containing the test files and execute the following command:
+To run the tests, navigate to the main directory and execute the following command:

 ```bash